BongleXD/BridgeLeveling/README.md

 BridgeLeveling is an Bukkit Plugin can leveling for your Bridge Servers and provides lots of unique functions.

 # Features
-- Max Level Limitation (Can be disabled)
+- Max Level Limitation (config.yml set max-level to -1 to disable)
-- Obtain EXP from Kills / Placeing Blocks / Combat / Online Reward
+- Obtain EXP from Placeing Blocks / Combat / Online Reward
 - Support MySQL / SQLite
 - Bridge Combat System
 - Ranking System